quangthangisme/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 The contact list is empty.
     * 2a1.
-TC displays an error message.
+TC displays a message that the list is empty.

       Use case ends.